Jorum and Evah Mugari

 1. Jorum is asking for wisdom in leading the spiritual ministry of CURE hospital.

 2. Jorum is asking for prayers for the informal training ministry for the pastors and church leaders in Bulawayo.
-We are currently teaching 25 pastors in ministry on Saturdays at the City Presbyterian Church.
+We are currently teaching 20 pastors in ministry on Saturdays at the City Presbyterian Church.
+The pastors go through a Certificate in Christian Ministry from IIIM Ministries.

 3. Jorum is asking prayers for the teaching ministry with the Theological College of Zimbabwe.
-He is currently teaching Greek 1 and 2, the Old Testament and Biblical Theology.
+He is currently teaching Greek 1 and 2, the New Testament and Biblical Theology.
+He has also successfully supervised 5 research papers in both BA Degree and the BA Honours programs.

-4. Evah is asking for prayers as she considers taking the role of Director of women’s ministry at TCZ.
+4. Evah is asking for prayers as she considers taking the role of Director of women’s ministry at TCZ and the Presbytery's women program.

 5. Evah is asking for prayers as she continues doing biblical counseling training online.

-7. Roseanne is asking for prayers for opportunities in scholarships and acceptance for university education next year.
+7. Roseanne is asking for prayers for opportunities in scholarships and acceptance for university education this fall.
+She is currently making applications and doing driving lessons.

 1. Please pray that the Zimbabwean church will begin to become a true light and salt to the nation, challenging its idolatry, abuses and corruption.